 - Late fees will apply if the minimum payment is not posted to the account by the Payment Due Date.

 TIP: Allow two business days processing time for payments made online.

 - Learn about the meter postage overage fee.

 - A finance charge will be assessed for maintaining an outstanding balance on Purchase Power account(s).
 You can avoid this charge by paying the balance in full by the due date displayed on your monthly statement.

-You can redeem Purchase Power Rewards points for free postage and supplies from Pitney Bowes in the form of a credit on your account.
+You can redeem Loyalty Rewards points for free postage and supplies from Pitney Bowes in the form of a credit on your account.
 Earn one point for every $1 spent on postage*, supplies, equipment, and 2 points using the Pitney Bowes Visa card.
 You can also redeem points for gift cards or merchandise items.

 *The Rewards program is capped at earning 5,000 points per year on postage.

 You can choose to upgrade to Enhanced Rewards to earn up to 20,000 points each year on postage and continue to earn unlimited points on supplies, equipment and shipping.
 Note: There is an annual Enhanced Rewards fee associated with this upgrade, which allows you to earn additional postage reward points.